Cabaret (Cabaret song)

-"Cabaret" is the title song of the 1966 musical of the same name, sung by the character Sally Bowles.
-It was composed by John Kander, with lyrics by Fred Ebb.
+"Cabaret" is a song from the 1966 musical of the same name sung by the character Sally Bowles.
+It was composed by John Kander with lyrics by Fred Ebb.

 Background

 In the musical, the song is performed by the character Sally Bowles in a night club setting in Weimar Germany in 1931.
 Her lover has told her that he is taking her back to America so that they can raise their baby together in safety.
 Sally protests as she thinks their life in Berlin is wonderful and she states politics have nothing to do with them or their affairs.
 After a heated row, Sally goes on stage singing “Cabaret” (“life is a cabaret, old chum”), thus confirming her decision to live in carefree ignorance of the impending problems in Germany.

 The version of the song used in the musical includes a verse beginning: